 Wait, what?

-It turns out that std::cin only accepts two inputs for boolean variables: 0 and 1 (not true or false).
-Any other inputs will cause std::cin to silently fail.
-In this case, because we entered true, std::cin silently failed.
-A failed input will also zero-out the variable, so b also gets assigned value false.
+In this case, because we entered true, std::cin silently failed and set b to false.
 Consequently, when std::cout prints a value for b, it prints 0.

 Boolean return values